kbjude/thegame/README.md

  ### Playing the Game.
   - After starting the Game.
 The following keyboard buttons will do the following:
       SPACE:
       This will be your shooting button.
-For rapid fire, hold it down with a long press, for a one at a time bullet realease, press and realease the button as many times as you want the bullet to be realesed.
+For rapid fire, hold it down with a long press, for a one at a time bullet release, press and release the button as many times as you want the bullet to be relesed.

       ARROW KEY LEFT:
       This will help the player move left with ease